leerob/react2025/docs/docs/product-overview.md

 Blogs are an essential part of the internet.
 They're an open dialouge between the author and their audience.
 However, it's increasingly becoming one-way communciation.
 Adding comments to your blog is difficult, especially with the rise of static-site generators like Next.js and Gatsby.

-Most people using these frameworks _want_ comments, but they don't want the overhead of building the commeting system themselves.
+Most people using these frameworks _want_ comments, but they don't want the overhead of building the commenting system themselves.
 To add comments, you need to consider:

 - Do I want to allow _anyone_ to comment?
 Should people login?
 - What if people abuse the system?
 How can I moderate?